PaulDaubin/FlyhipRelease/README.md

-# Pyhip Release
+# FlyHip Release

-Release version of the pyhip program.
+Release version of the FlyHip program.

 Written by Paul Daubin and Branko Ster.